UFC 326 odds, lines, predictions, time: Holloway vs. Oliveira 2 picks from proven MMA expert

 SportsLine's Kyle Marley reveals his picks for the UFC 326: Holloway vs. Oliveira 2 fight card from T-Mobile Arena in Las Vegas in the UFC event on Paramount+

-Holloway is a -225 favorite (risk $225 to win $100), while Oliveira comes back at +172 in the latest MMA odds for UFC 326 at DraftKings Sportsbook.
-The co-main event features a middleweight bout between seventh-ranked Caio Borralho (-265) vs. eighth-ranked Reinier De Ridder (+200).
+Holloway is a -220 favorite (risk $220 to win $100), while Oliveira comes back at +170 in the latest UFC 326 odds at DraftKings Sportsbook.
+The co-main event features a middleweight bout between seventh-ranked Caio Borralho (-258) vs. eighth-ranked Reinier De Ridder (+210).
 Before locking in any UFC 326 picks, make sure you see the MMA predictions and betting advice from SportsLine expert Kyle Marley.

 Paramount+ is the only place to stream EVERY UFC numbered event and UFC Fight Night live, at no additional cost.
 A subscription also gives you access to other sports content, including the UEFA Champions League, college basketball, the NFL and Big Ten on CBS and countless movies and shows.
 Plans start at just $8.99 per month, so sign up right here.